Mental health and mental health first aiders in the workplace

 - Increase in substance abuse.
 Those suffering from poor mental health may become reliant on substances, legal or not, to help them cope with their poor mental health

-The role of MHFA is to:
+The role of mental health first aider is to:

-- Provide initial support to individuals experiencing poor mental health
+- Provide initial support to individuals experiencing poor mental health in the workplace

 - Help individuals identify the signs and symptoms of poor mental health and encourage them to seek professional help